metametadata/cljs-elmish-examples/README.md

               (-> (new-control giphy/get-random-gif)
                   ui/wrap-log-signals)
               (ui/wrap-log-actions reconcile))

+; Pros:
+; 1) when unit testing control behavior, it should be easy to stub async API code ; 2) parent components will be able to inject a different API client (e.g. imgur one)
 ```
-Now, when unit testing control behavior, it should be easy to stub async API code.

 ## Build